omid-flipside/cross_chain_monitoring/README.md

-# cross_chain_monitoring
+# Flipside Crypto Cross Chain Monitoring Tool
-Flipside World Cup Cross Chain Monitoring Tool
+This tool was originally created for the Flipside Crypto World Cup Tornament.